Fields

 The Yes/No field type accepts one of two values.
 The default values are Yes and No.

 • You can edit the display values in the Yes/No display values section.
-See Fields on field.
+See Fields.

 • Example: Reviewed.